tytydraco/yessleep/out/My_husband_whispered_through_the_baby_monitor_Someones_in_the_house.md

 On the bedside table, the baby's crying crackled through the monitor.

 Fingers slid through my hair, and the intruder’s lips brushed my neck.
-A deep voice whispered, “*Wake up, Alley.
+A deep voice whispered, “*Wake up, April.
 It's your turn.”*

 I screamed and threw myself off the bed, slamming against the wall.
 The bedsheets crinkled as the intruder crawled across the bed toward me.